If you suspect you’re experiencing symptoms of Hashimoto’s flare ups, there are two very different possible causes:

 Many patients are able to significantly reduce TPO levels through diet and lifestyle changes or by treating a gut infection.
-However, it’s not necessary to reduce your TPO levels to zero.
+However, you don’t need to lower your TPO levels to zero.
 In fact, striving to do so can create stress and be counterproductive.

-Research shows that patients with TPO levels below 300 are unlikely to become hypothyroid [13 Trusted SourcePubMedGo to source] and patients with TPO levels below 500 have minimal risk of becoming hypothyroid .
+Research shows that patients with TPO levels below 300 are unlikely to become hypothyroid and patients with TPO levels below 500 have minimal risk of becoming hypothyroid .
 Essentially, there is not enough autoimmune activity to significantly damage the thyroid gland at these levels.

 If your TPO levels are high, a sensible goal is to get your TPO level below 500.